9781459833371_cover Enlarge Cover

 by Jeff Pinkney, illustrated by Darlene Gait, read by Christian Down

-tagged: native canadian, art & architecture
+tagged: art & architecture, non-classifiable

 Description

-One spring, a nine-year-old Cree boy is visited by a master soapstone carver named Lindy, who gives him four pieces of soapstone.
 The primary secret to carving, the boy learns, is recognizing that each piece of soapstone already holds its true form inside.
 Lindy teaches the boy to listen to the soapstone and look to the world around him for signs as to what to carve.
 As the seasons change, the young boy’s experiences lend him opportunities to develop his carving skills and become attuned to the signs around him.
 He eagerly awaits the following spring, which will bring Lindy’s return and a chance to show off his carvings.

 About the Authors